implexrr/rock-paper-scissors/README.md

 # Rock Paper Scissors

 Rock Paper Scissors is the first javascript project I created for the Odin Project.
 The code is very rudimentary and written completely in plain HTML/CSS/Javascript.
 [Working demo here](https://implexrr.github.io/rock-paper-scissors/).
-It's not very pretty, but I still felt like I learnt a lot about the HTML/CSS/JS stack creating this project.
+Since this is the first ever JS project that I created from scratch and on my own, I felt like I learnt a lot about the HTML/CSS/JS stack creating this project.

 ![](./rps-demo.png)